ETH-DISCO/advx-bench/steps.md

     - evaluate some cls/det/seg models on these (not visual reasoning)

 2. generate some synthetic hcaptcha images

+    - learn from insights from step 1, check wha tthe models failed on

     - recreate hcaptcha images (instead of labeling them) -> study noise, distortions, perlin noise patches, circled gradients, etc.
     - fine-tune / robustify a model on these -> or use existing models like ASAM (https://arxiv.org/abs/2405.00256)